 Over the years, cryptocurrencies have vastly evolved.
-2017 was a big year for the cryptocurrency community largely due to the spike in prices of Bitcoin and many other Altcoins.
+Last year was a big year for the cryptocurrency community largely due to the spike in prices of Bitcoin and many other Altcoins.
 As a result, the key buzz words surrounding cryptocurrencies were “lambos” and “mooning”.
 However, 2018 has featured a new term that has been popping up more and more as of late: “Cryptocurrency Airdrops”.
 What is a cryptocurrency airdrop exactly and why should you care?
 Well it can mean free money for you if you’re investing in cryptocurrency!

 What are Cryptocurrency Airdrops?

 Simply put, cryptocurrency airdrops are a way of receiving new cryptocurrency tokens.
 New cryptocurrencies that launch on a particular network distribute their tokens to coin holders of that network.